Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

-# How does Enterprise-scale Landing Zone Policies help?
+# How does Azure Policies in Enterprise-scale Landing Zone help?

-Following are the Azure Policies configured by Enterprise Scale Landing Zone.
+Azure Policy makes it possible to *codify* enterprise governance requirements.
+Enterprise Scale Landing zone implementation extensively uses Azure Policies to make it easy to put into practice various guard rail measures necessary to meet operational and management requirements.
+Azure Policies in Enterprise Scale landing zone are discussed in details below.

 ## Prevent Public IP based services